Table of Contents

 Before we get into how you can execute both the processes, let’s spend a minute understanding the difference between the two methods.
 This difference lies in the purpose of both methods.

-Requesting a crawl usually makes sense when your website is already indexed and you have updated it with a brand new page.
+usually makes sense when your website is already indexed and you have updated it with a brand new page.
 When you want a new page indexed alongside your website, requesting a crawl makes more sense.
 This method is also sometimes known as “Fetch as Google”.

 On the other hand, submitting a sitemap makes more sense when you have a brand new website that you want indexed with Google.
 As the name suggests, this process involves you creating a sitemap that helps search engine crawlers better understand what it’s about and then submitting the sitemap to the search engines.